lclevy/ADFlib/README.md

 The library is mostly tested with ADF disk (ie. floppy) images, not with any native/real disk devices.
 Since version 0.9.0, the native devices are not enabled by default, so it is now more safe to keep them compiled.
-However, if they are needed at all, the library still can be build without them (with the `generic` (dummy) native device instead, see INSTALL for details).
+However, if they are not needed at all, the library still can be build without them (with the `generic` (dummy) native device instead, see INSTALL for details).